Clark Hunt

-Clark Knobel Hunt (born February 19, 1965) is part owner, chairman and CEO of the National Football League's Kansas City Chiefs and a founding investor-owner in Major League Soccer.
-Hunt is chairman of Hunt Sports Group, where he oversees the operations of the Chiefs, FC Dallas and, formerly, the Columbus Crew of MLS.
-He is the son of Chiefs founder Lamar Hunt, and the grandson of oil tycoon H.L.
-Hunt.
+Clark Knobel Hunt (born February 19, 1965) is an American billionaire and businessman as well as a scion of the wealthy Hunt family.
+He currently serves as chairman and CEO of the National Football League (NFL)'s Kansas City Chiefs, Major League Soccer (MLS)‘s FC Dallas and a founding investor-owner in MLS.
+He is also chairman of Hunt Sports Group, where he oversees the operations of the Chiefs, FC Dallas and, formerly, the Columbus Crew of MLS.
+The group is estimated to have a total net worth of $24.8 billion as of 2024.
+He is the son of Chiefs founder Lamar Hunt and his second wife Norma Hunt, and is the grandson of oil tycoon H. L. Hunt.
+As of 2025, he had an estimated net worth of $1.6 billion.

 Following the death of his father in 2006, Hunt, his mother, and his siblings inherited legal ownership of the Chiefs.
-However, as chairman and CEO, Clark is the public face of the ownership group and operating head of the franchise, representing the Chiefs at all owners meetings.
-Under Hunt's leadership, the Chiefs have made the playoffs nine times, won the AFC West seven consecutive times, and appeared in three Super Bowls, winning two.
+However, as chairman and CEO, Clark is the public face of the "Unity Hunt" ownership group and operating head of the franchise, representing the Chiefs at all owners meetings.
+Prior to his mother's death in 2023, Hunt owned a 20.5 percent share of the franchise.
+Under Hunt's leadership, the Chiefs have made the playoffs twelve times, won the AFC West eleven times (nine consecutively), and appeared in five Super Bowls, winning three.

 Early life and education

 Hunt was born on February 19, 1965.
-He is the son of Lamar Hunt and the grandson of oil tycoon H.L.
+He is the son of Norma and Lamar Hunt and the grandson of oil tycoon H.L.
 Hunt.
-His father had founded the Chiefs in 1960 as the Dallas Texans, a charter member of the American Football League, and moved them to Kansas City two years before Clark was born.
+His father founded the Chiefs in 1960 as the Dallas Texans, a charter member of the American Football League, and moved them to Kansas City two years before Clark was born.

-After graduating from St. Mark's School of Texas, he graduated from Southern Methodist University in 1987, where he was a captain of SMU's nationally ranked soccer team and a two-time Academic All-American.
+After graduating from St. Mark's School of Texas, he graduated from Southern Methodist University in 1987, where he was a captain of SMU's nationally ranked soccer team, a two-time Academic All-American, and a member of Phi Delta Theta.
 Hunt earned a degree in business administration with a concentration in finance.

 Hunt worked for two years as an investment banker with Goldman Sachs.
 He then returned to Dallas and worked with his father.

-Sports career
+Professional sports teams

 Major League Soccer and Wizards

-One of the driving forces behind the creation of Major League Soccer, Hunt helped his father run the Kansas City Wizards until the team was sold in 2006.
+One of the driving forces behind the creation of Major League Soccer, Hunt helped his father run the Kansas City Wizards until the team, now known as Sporting Kansas City, was sold in 2006.

 Hunt remains a member of the league's board of governors and owns the MLS club, FC Dallas, and previously owned the Columbus Crew until 2013.